 The perfect mini-break away begins like any other trip.
 You need to decide who to go with, when to go, what you want to see and do.
-There are so many incredible destinations in Spain, so if you don’t want to go to the touristy areas like Madrid or Barcelona, you can instead go and enjoy an authentic experience on the path less traveled.
+There are so many incredible destinations in Spain, so if you don’t want to go to the more busy beach resorts of the Costa del Sol, Mallorca and Tenerife, you can instead go and enjoy an authentic experience on less traveled destinations.

 Tips for Planning and Choosing People to Go With